US Releases List of Items Not Allowed When Entering the Country in 2026, Details Emerge

 Source: UGC

-Additionally, 19 more countries have been placed on a partial travel ban, where citizens of these countries face entry restrictions on specific visas.
+Additionally, 19 more countries have been placed on a partial travel ban, where citizens of these countries will face entry restrictions on specific visas.

 Read also